 |Roman Symbol||Hindu-Arabic Translation|

 Initially, the numbers appear to work like our dots.
-The ‘I’ is equivalent to the dot.
-It is an ‘atomic symbol.’
-In fact, all the symbols in the first table are ‘atomic symbols.’
-2 and 3 and 4 are represented by complex symbols, atomic symbols put together, and so are 6, 7, 8 and 9.
+The 'I' is equivalent to the dot.
+It is an 'atomic symbol.'
+All the symbols in the first table are 'atomic symbols.'
+2 and 3 and 4 are represented by complex symbols, atomic symbols put together, and so are 6, 7, 8, and 9.

 Clearly, Roman Numerals are using a similar approach to the one we used when we used squares as fours.
 If they used them in the same way, here would be how they could represent 444.

 This is not using position at all.
 However, Roman Numerals do not work exactly this way.
-In Roman Numerals, XI is 11 but IX is 9.
+In Roman Numerals, XI is 11, but IX is 9.
 So, putting a number to the left of another subtracts it away.
 However, this is not always the case.
-IIX is not 8 and IL is not 49.
+IIX is not 8, and IL is not 49.
 8 is VIII while 49 is XLIX, and IIX and IL do not represent any number.
-To understand exactly how Roman Numerals work, you should look them up.
+To understand precisely how Roman Numerals work, you should look them up.
 The point of this was to demonstrate that there is a lot of redundancy in Roman Numerals.